-This homemade Baba Ganoush is an easy homemade eggplant dip that is packed with Middle Eastern flavor.
-It's made with tender roasted eggplant, lemon, garlic, and tahini for a great alternative to hummus.
+Smoky and delicious Baba Ganoush is an easy homemade eggplant dip that is packed with Middle Eastern flavor.
+It's made with tender eggplant, lemon, garlic, and tahini for the most delicious dip and spread.

 What Is Baba Ganoush?

-Baba Ganoush is a Middle Eastern eggplant dip, typically made with roasted or grilled eggplant paired with garlic, olive oil, and spices.
+Baba Ganoush is a Middle Eastern eggplant dip, typically made with roasted or grilled eggplant paired with garlic, olive oil, tahini (sesame paste), and spices.

 This recipe uses ingredients that are pretty easy to find.
 Here's what you'll need to make it:

-- Eggplant: You will need to roast the eggplant for this recipe, so try to buy some fresh eggplant in the grocery store’s produce section.
+- Eggplant: You will need to grill or roast the eggplant for this recipe, so try to buy some fresh eggplant in the grocery store’s produce section.

 - Olive Oil: Since this is a Mediterranean recipe, olive oil is the most authentic flavor to use.
 If you don't have olive oil, you can use avocado oil or even vegetable oil.